randomer-project/app/en/privacy-policy.md

 ---

 <br>
-# **<span style="color: #cc6666;">Политика конфидециальности Randomer</span>**
+# **<span style="color: #cc6666;">Randomer Privacy Policy</span>**

-## 1. Сбор и использование информации
+## 1. Collection and Use of Information

-### 1.1. Персональные данные
+### 1.1.
+Personal Data

-Приложение НЕ собирает, НЕ хранит и НЕ передаёт персональные данные пользователей.
+The application does NOT collect, DOES NOT store, and DOES NOT transfer users' personal data.

-Мы не запрашиваем и не получаем доступ к:
+We do not request or gain access to:

-- Имени, фамилии, адресу электронной почты
+- First name, last name, email address
-- Номеру телефона
+- Phone number
-- Геолокации
+- Geolocation
-- Контактам
+- Contacts
-- Фотографиям, камере, микрофону
+- Photos, camera, microphone
-- Любой другой личной информации
+- Any other personal information

-### 1.2. Данные об использовании (MyTracker)
+### 1.2.
+Usage Data (MyTracker)

-Приложение использует аналитический сервис **MyTracker** (ООО «ВКонтакте») для сбора обезличенной статистики использования с целью оценки ключевых показателей эффективности (KPI) и улучшения пользовательского опыта.
+The application uses the **MyTracker** analytics service (VK LLC) to collect anonymized usage statistics for the purpose of evaluating key performance indicators (KPIs) and improving the user experience.

-MyTracker может автоматически собирать следующие **обезличенные** данные:
+MyTracker may automatically collect the following **anonymized** data:

-- **Техническая информация об устройстве:** модель устройства, версия операционной системы, разрешение экрана, язык системы
+- **Technical information about the device:** device model, operating system version, screen resolution, system language
-- **Идентификаторы:** IP-адрес (для определения общего местоположения на уровне страны/города), рекламные идентификаторы (Google Advertiser ID/GAID для Android~~, IDFA для iOS при наличии разрешения~~)
+- **Identifiers:** IP address (to determine general location at the country/city level), advertising identifiers (Google Advertiser ID/GAID for Android~~, IDFA for iOS subject to permission~~)
-- **События внутри приложения:** запуски приложения, переходы между экранами, использование функций (например, активация рандомизации через встряхивание), частота и длительность сессий
+- **In-app events:** app launches, screen transitions, feature usage (e.g., activating randomization via shaking), frequency and duration of sessions

 <div class="markdown-alert markdown-alert-important" dir="auto">
     <p class="markdown-alert-title" dir="auto">